Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Abstract

 \section{Abstract}

-Quantum gravity has been baffling the theoretical physicist for decades now: both for its mathematical obscurity and phenomenological testing.
+Quantum gravity has been baffling the theoretical physicist for decades now, both for its mathematical obscurity and phenomenological testing.
 Nevertheless, the new era of precision cosmology presents a promising avenue to test the effects of quantum gravity.
 In this study, we consider a bottom-up approach.
-Without resorting to any candidate quantum gravity, we invoke a generalized uncertainty principle (GUP) directly into the cosmological Hamiltonian for a universe sourced by a phantom scalar field with potential to study the early epoch of the evolution.
+Without resorting to any candidate quantum gravity, we invoke a generalized uncertainty principle (GUP) directly into the cosmological Hamiltonian for a universe sourced by a phantom scalar field with potential to study the evolution of the universe in a very early epoch.
 This is followed by a systematic analysis of the dynamics, both qualitatively and quantitatively.
-Our qualitative analysis shows that the introduction of GUP significantly alters the existence of fixed points for the potential considered in this contribution.
-In addition, we confirm the existence of an inflationary epoch and analyze the behavior of relevant cosmological parameters with respect to the strength of GUP distortion.
+Our qualitative analysis shows that the introduction of GUP significantly alters the existence of fixed points for the potential considered in this paper.
+In addition, we confirm the existence of an inflationary phase and analyze the behavior of relevant cosmological parameters with respect to the strength of the GUP distortion.